MHickey2/EssenChelle-Oils/README.md

 ### 5. Wireframes    <a name="wireframes"></a>

 The Wireframes for the site were created in Figma, I concentrated on the standard websize and the mobile size.
-The midlevel sizes were generally in keeping with the main websize but just on a smaller scale.
+The mid-level sizes were generally in keeping with the main websize but just on a smaller scale.
 The Wireframes can be found below:

 <details><summary>Figma Wireframes</summary>

 <details>

   <summary>1.
 Home Page Wireframes</summary>
   <br/>